What We Should Do About Netflix’s “One of Us”

 Years ago, as I was boarding a plane in Sydney, Australia (after a whirlwind speaking tour), I saw a very hasidic looking man sit next to a woman who was dressed in typical secular summer-wear, and I thought to myself this will never make the news.
 All the normal and positive things which come out of the hasidic community go unreported and unacknowledged and are essentially unknown to the outside world (including even the Modern Orthodox world!), while all the extreme and crazy stuff gets mentioned again and again.

 Now there’s a reason for this: “normal” is not news and crazy needs to be fixed.
-Which brings me to Netflix’s new documentary One of Us.
+Which brings me to Netflix’s new documentary One of Us about the lives of three members of the Footsteps organization.
 I have never lived in the hasidic community, so I can’t say I know it from personal experience.
 But I have numerous hasidic friends who are happy, normal, open-minded people who live good and fulfilling lives.
 Their positive experiences do not negate what is shown in this film.
 The heart-wrenching stories we see are also part of this world.

 While it is true that there is dysfunction everywhere, at the end of the day, this is our dysfunction.
 I don’t know how one community’s dysfunction differs from another in terms of breadth or depth, but that’s not really so relevant.
 What is relevant is that we must own up to and fix the problems in our midst, wherever we find them.
 For observant Jews, we believe that we were put here to be a light unto the nations, to be a holy people who bring goodness into the world.
 That must be the goal of the religious lives we lead or else we have missed the point.